Nerwyn/material-rounded-theme/README.md

 1. Navigate to HACS (install from [here](https://hacs.xyz/) if you do not have it yet).
 2. Navigate to `Frontend`.
-3. Click on the three dot menu and then `Custom repositories`.
-4. Paste this repository (https://github.com/Nerwyn/material-rounded-theme) in the text box, set the category to `Theme`, and click `ADD`.
-5. This theme should appear as a new repository on the screen.
-If not search for it by clicking `+ EXPLORE & DOWNLOAD REPOSITORIES`.
+3. Click `+ EXPLORE & DOWNLOAD REPOSITORIES` and search for `Material Rounded Theme`.
-6. Open this repository in HACS and click `DOWNLOAD`.
+4. Open this repository in HACS and click `DOWNLOAD`.
-7. Refresh Home Assistant.
+5. Refresh Home Assistant.
-8. Navigate to your Profile, and select `Material Rounded` under Theme along with your preference for light or dark mode.
+6. Navigate to your Profile, and select `Material Rounded` under Theme along with your preference for light or dark mode.

 # Card Mod Powered Footer